biof309/spring2019-solo-project-Colin-Fletcher/README.rst

 =========

-Searching for Phenotypic Information with a Gene Name¶
+Searching for Phenotypic Information with a Gene Name